Hi! Since September 2021, I am Assistant Professor at ISTA.

 An n-vertex graph is called C-Ramsey if it has no clique or independent set of size C log n.
 All known constructions of Ramsey graphs involve randomness in an essential way, and there is a line of research towards showing that in fact all Ramsey graphs must obey certain “richness” properties characteristic of random graphs.
 In these papers we study various statistical properties of Ramsey graphs, in particular resolving longstanding conjectures of Erdős and McKay and of Erdős, Faudree and Sós.
 A main theme in these papers is the development of connections to small-ball probability for polynomials of independent random variables.

 Given n bases B1,...,Bn in an n-dimensional vector space V, a transversal basis is a basis of V containing exactly one element from each Bi.
 Rota's basis conjecture posits that it is always possible to find n disjoint transversal bases.
-In this paper we prove the partial result that one can always find (1/2 − o(1)) n disjoint transversal bases, improving on the previous record of Ω(n/log n).
+In this paper we prove the partial result that one can always find (1/2 − o(1)) n disjoint transversal bases.
 Our result generalises to the setting of matroids.

 Here is a recording of a talk in which I gave a fairly complete outline of the proof of this theorem.